-Hunter Field Target (HFT) is a target sport combining Field Target Shooting but in hunting type senarios which creates a fun, challenging and competitive sport for all the family.
-There are shooters of all ages and abilities that regularly take part in the sport, either at their local club and competing nationally on the UKAHFT circuit
+Hunter Field Target (HFT) is a target sport which combines Field Target Shooting with hunting type scenarios to create a fun, challenging and competitive sport for all the family.
+Shooters of all ages and abilities regularly take part in the sport at their local club and/or nationally on the UKAHFT competition circuit

 A typical HFT course that follows the UKAHFT rules consists of 30 metal knockdown targets at distances ranging from 8 to 45 yards.
 The targets are laid out in consecutive lanes, with each lane comprising of a lane marker (usually its number), a peg, a target reset string, and of course the target itself.
 The main skill of HFT is target range estimation, because the target ranges are not actually shown.
 It is this skill that makes a "marksman" shooter.
 Of course, you need to know your equipment too!
 The best thing about HFT, is practice makes perfect!
 You get two-minutes to shoot each target, although most people take less than a minute.
 As already mentioned, each lane has a peg - the shooter must be touching this peg by his/her body or gun when the shot is fired.